CalumBeck/BSW-Data-Course/chapter1.md

 In this task we will be using some methods from Pythons built in `Library`.

 `Libraries` are collections of code that have been written by other developers and packaged for anyone to use.
 They contain useful packets of code called modules or methods.

 We'll use a method from the built in Library called `append()`, which is used to add an element to the end of a list.

 The method is applied to a list using a dot like so `Name_of_List.append(element)` It takes what is called the `argument` in the brackets, where you write the element you would like to add, and it appends it on to the list.

 `@instructions`
 We've hired a new employee called Heather.

 We need to add her name, as a string, to the list of Employees.

+`@hint`

+If we wanted to append `Square` to the `CoolShapes` list, we would write `CoolShapes.append('Square')` Try the same but with the list `Employees` rather than `CoolShapes` and `Heather` instead of `Square`

 `@sample_code`
 ```{python}